Farida Nile Cruise

 The facts

 Farida Nile Cruise is a five-star Nile river vessel arranged by Discovery Tours Egypt for travel between Luxor and Aswan.
-The ship’s programme typically operates weekly in both directions, with days alternating between sailing and shared shore excursions.
+The ship’s program typically operates weekly in both directions, with days alternating between sailing and shared shore excursions.
 Embarkation and disembarkation are at Luxor and Aswan ports, and the cruise is sold on a full-board basis from lunch on embarkation day through breakfast on disembarkation day.

-The shore-excursion programme includes major Upper Egypt sites associated with the New Kingdom and Graeco-Roman periods, including Karnak Temple, Luxor Temple, the Valley of the Kings, Edfu Temple of Horus, Kom Ombo Temple, and Philae Temple.
+The shore-excursion program includes major Upper Egypt sites associated with the New Kingdom and Graeco-Roman periods, including Karnak Temple, Luxor Temple, the Valley of the Kings, Edfu Temple of Horus, Kom Ombo Temple, and Philae Temple.
 Luxor’s monuments lie on both banks of the Nile; the East Bank sites are connected to the city, while the West Bank tombs and mortuary temples are reached by road and river crossing as part of the cruise excursion schedule.
 Onboard public areas typically include a sun deck, a lounge bar with panoramic windows, and a dining room.

 Cabins are offered in Standard, Deluxe, and Suite categories, with Nile-view windows or balconies available in many categories.
 Pricing is generally per person sharing, with a single supplement applying for solo occupancy.
 Beverages beyond bottled water with meals, gratuities, and optional premium entrances are usually excluded unless stated otherwise.
-Standard site entrance fees are normally included in the cruise programme unless explicitly noted.
+Standard site entrance fees are normally included in the cruise program unless explicitly noted.

 Because the product is a vessel-based cruise rather than a day tour, the experience combines overnight sailing, onboard meals, and timed land visits.
-This format is commonly used for travellers moving between Luxor and Aswan while visiting the key temple and tomb sites along the Nile corridor.
+This format is commonly used for travelers moving between Luxor and Aswan while visiting the key temple and tomb sites along the Nile corridor.

 Named in this entry